Do not underestimate how productive WFB (working from bed) can be during lockdown

 When the pandemic began I sniggered at all those setting up their cute home offices while I invested in orthopedic pillows and expensive mattress covers.

 But let’s be kind to ourselves – Banana bread bakers we are all not.
 Surviving lockdown one day at a time is an achievement in itself.
 Do whatever it takes.
-After all, there are worse things than changing the world (or completing end of year accounts) from your leaba.
+After all, there are worse things than changing the world (or completing accounts and impending tax bills) from your leaba.